Welcome to Hartshill Medical Centre

 Our Aim: Excellent Care - Excellent Training - Excellent Service

-We are a group practice with four full-time (male) and one part-time (female) GP who provide a high standard of medical care to the population of Hartshill and surrounding area.
+We are a group practice with four full-time (male) and one part-time (female) GPs, who provide a high standard of medical care to the population of Hartshill and surrounding area.
 Patients are welcome to see the doctor of their choice, however we prefer you see the same doctor until a particular problem is resolved.

 Our current GP Registrars are Dr A. Majeed, here until August 2020, Dr C. Isoh, here until December 2020, Dr O. Davidson, here until January 2021 and Dr E. Ifebi here until August 2021 & Dr E Wharton who will be with us until February 2022.
 We also currently have a Year 5 medical student from Keele University training with us.
 We hope you make them welcome.